Performance Practice Track

-The recital review committee includes three individuals--a recital supervisor appointed by the director of graduate studies (DGS), and two additional members of the graduate faculty.
-By the middle of the semester before your planned recital, you need to request the DGS to appoint a recital supervisor; ordinarily this will be the faculty member who supervised you in your independent studies (Music 792).
-The supervisor will serve as chair of the Recital Committee, to which two additional graduate faculty members will be appointed.
+The recital review committee includes three individuals: a recital supervisor appointed by the Director of Graduate Studies (DGS), and two additional members of the Graduate Faculty.
+By the middle of the semester before your planned recital, you need to request the DGS to appoint a recital supervisor.
+Ordinarily this will be the faculty member who supervised you in your independent studies (MUS 792).
+The supervisor will serve as chair of the Recital Committee, to which two additional Graduate Faculty members will be appointed.
 After your committee has been appointed, the submission of an informal proposal of the program is advisable.

 The recital committee will attend the recital, and will vote pass or fail; at least two passing votes are required to satisfy the recital requirement.
 An informal discussion between you and your committee, concerning the performance and program notes, will be scheduled for a few days after the recital.

 Your public recital should be scheduled late in the second or early in the third semester of study to avoid conflict with examination preparation.
 Note: You may propose other concerts before this official Master's-level recital, provided at least one language exam has been passed.
 At least five weeks prior to your recital, you must supply a program and notes to your committee and the Director of Graduate Studies for approval.
 The committee may ask for changes in either the program or notes.
 Program and notes should be between 600 and 800 words.
 At the recital, you must provide a copy of the approved program and notes to your recital review committee.
 Please coordinate with the department Concert Manager to schedule the recital performance.